-In FY 2014, seven new investigations were instituted and nine were completed.
+7 In FY 2015, five new investigations were instituted and nine were completed.

-Strategic Objective 2.1: Timely: Deliver timely and accessible analysis and information
+Strategic Objective 2.1 Timely: Deliver timely and accessible analysis and information

-Timely trade and competitiveness information and analysis are often necessary for the Commission's customers to meet negotiation schedules or make time-sensitive decisions.
+Timely trade and competitiveness information and analysis are often necessary for the Commission's customers in the Administration and Congress to meet negotiation schedules or make time-sensitive decisions.
 The agency's customers expect it to adhere to statutory deadlines, relevant regulations, and requested delivery dates.
 The information the Commission provides must be timely, clear, and easily accessible.

-During FY 2014, the Commission met or made progress on achieving all of the annual performance goals supporting this objective.
-The agency made significant progress in improving information it provides to the public by publishing reports that are 508 compliant.
-The agency also developed a series of interactive dashboards that provide the public with trade data from its annual Year in Trade reports.
+During FY 2015, the Commission met or made progress on achieving most of the annual performance goals supporting the objective of providing timely and accessible analysis and information.
+The agency made significant progress in improving information it provides to the public by publishing reports that are section 508 compliant, and has improved the efficiency of its 508 compliance process.
+The agency also developed a series of interactive graphs that provide the public with trade data from its annual Trade Shifts reports, and continued to provide an interactive database for its annual Trade Shifts and Year in Trade reports.
 The agency also made progress in updating and strengthening internal controls associated with operational processes.
 In doing so, it continued to evaluate processes and to identify ways to improve efficiency.